 The Great Gatsby by F. Scott Fitzgerald

-My father rereads The Great Gatsby every few years.
-He’s 85 now, and he’s read it a lot of times!
-He enjoys it the way someone else might visit an old friend.
+My father reread The Great Gatsby every few years, which amounted to a lot of times!
+He enjoyed it the way someone else might visit an old friend.
 I rarely reread a book.
 And I’ve become reluctant to reread the works of literature that touch me most deeply because some great books are “sticky.”
 They adhere to a time and place in the reader’s life and, although the reader changes, the books don’t.

 It’s not that I don’t think about those magical works of literature; it’s not that I don’t feel their influence all the time; it’s just that I chose to leave the magic spell alone.
 I don’t kiss the prince for fear that this time he’ll become a frog.

 Here are a few of those particularly sticky books that return to me without rereading, in distorted bits and pieces, with great and grateful pleasure, like a half remembered hit song from my childhood.

 The first “grown-up” mystery I read was Death Comes as the End by Agatha Christie.
 I was about ten and I loved the mysterious setting in ancient Egypt and the supernatural presence.
 I’m afraid that it would strike me as silly, if I picked it up today.
 Would that diminish the debt I feel to Christie?
 Not really, but why not let the little girl memory of discovery remain unedited in my imagination?